Go to Homepage

 Send us your Feedback / Letter to the Editor

 Locals will assure you that Bishkek is the Paris of Central Asia.
 Compared to the nomad hutments, it probably is.
 Still, the city is one of the most developed and cosmopolitan in the region.
 The conservatism so common in the rest of Central Asia is absent.
 Gone are the headscarves and burqas, replaced by hip-hugger jeans and designer sunglasses.
-But if, while waiting for your laundry to dry, you hit the town in flip-flops and basketball shorts, the locals may glare and laugh at you and even pursue you yelling in Russian.

 Bishkek is Central Asia’s most Russified city as well as its most diverse.
 At the bazaar you can expect to see Kyrgyz nomads selling yogurt and honey next to Kazaks with horse meat sausages, Koreans scooping kim chi into plastic bags and Russians with tables of smoked fish.
-There’s less of the conservatism so commonly visible as you travel through Central Asia and more of the modern and the cosmopolitan.

 Due to its modern town planning Bishkek is a joy to navigate.
 The city is almost entirely flat which, coupled with wide, leafy boulevards makes it a perfect walking city.
 If your feet do get tired taxis are omnipresent.
 Taxis in Bishkek fit the typical Central Asian mould.
 Stick your hand out and you’re just as likely to be picked up by a private car as an official taxi.
 The distinction between the two is blurred at best.
 That said, Bishkek does have the region’s largest fleet of official taxis, just don’t expect a meter.
-Rides within the city limits should cost around two US dollars.
+Rides within the city limits should cost around a few US dollars.

 The second floor is where things really get good.
 Here you’ll find a huge collection of bronze statues and bas-reliefs depicting the workers’ struggle.
 Don’t forget to look up at the brightly painted revolutionary murals on the ceiling.
 The third floor contains traditional Kyrgyz crafts along with a full-sized yurt.
 The ceiling really comes into its own on the third floor and culminates in a mural of a skeleton wearing an American flag astride an atomic warhead.
 Stirring stuff.
 The museum store has a pretty impressive selection of Kyrgyz crafts and especially striking felt rugs.

-Bishkek guide to shopping, Osh Bazaar
+Bishkek fun guide to shopping, Osh Bazaar

 Osh Bazaar gets going